-Age unknown; height varies (typically 5'11"); weight varies.
-A spectral figure, with a bald head, full beard, and piercing eyes.
-His manifestation is dressed as a monk, bearing a pentagram on his chest with a gout of blue flame coming from it.
+Age Unknown; 5'11"; 160 lbs.; A spectral figure, with a bald head, full beard, and piercing eyes.
+He will be dressed as a monk, bearing a pentagram on his chest, with a gout of blue flame coming from it.

-This description represents Rasputin between his second death and his third (1993-2001), and gives his minimum abilities; he should be assumed to have many powers beyond those listed here.
+This description represents Rasputin between his second death and his third (1993-2001), and gives his minimum abilities; he should be assumed to have many powers beyond what is listed here.